revx0012/rev-hub-Roblox-script-/README.md

 this is just a roblox script, can be used by an executer such as fluxus and others

-# is this open source?

-yes, but it will not be soon.

 # how can i use your hub?

 just paste this and execute it on your roblox: